patch for PPP links with mpd5

 Also, the ppp-linkdown script is an open issue.
 This patch refers to the script that Ermal wrote in the /usr/local/sbin/ directory, but I couldn't test it b/c my mpd5 binary doesn't pass the DNS servers the same way the newly(and previously) patched binary does(did).
 Everyone can test when the next snapshots are released with the patches.

 And the uptime tracking is still an open issue.
 I've figured out how to do it, but haven't done anything yet.
 This patch set is getting big and taking time to manage all the parts so I decided to cut it here and do the uptime stuff in the next round.

 I'll do the SIM pin thing too in the next set.
 I just need a break for a day.

 I'm already experiencing much smother conditions with mpd5 for PPP on 3G than I was with userland ppp.
 It's very nice.

 I also thought there might be a worthy use case for implementing a check box for "dial-on-demand" and text field for "idle timeout."

-#2 Updated by Marcus Brown about 9 years ago
+#2 Updated by Marcus Brown over 9 years ago

 - File pfsense-utils.inc.patch.2.txt pfsense-utils.inc.patch.2.txt added